Is the Death Doula Path Right for You? Take the Free Quiz →

 Co-Founder & Director

-Amy-Lynne has supported hundreds of residents and families through her work as a senior hospice volunteer.
+Amy-Lynne has supported hundreds of individuals and their families through her work as an end-of-life doula and senior hospice volunteer.
 Her experience includes sitting with individuals in the final weeks and days of life, assisting with remembrance services, welcoming new volunteers, and offering compassionate presence to families during tender moments.

-At IEOLCA, Amy-Lynne leads curriculum development and educational direction, helping ensure each program is created with care, clarity, and respect for both students and the people they will one day serve.
+At IEOLCA, Amy-Lynne leads curriculum development and educational direction, helping ensure each program is practical, reflective, well-structured, and respectful of both students and the people they will one day serve.

 Perry Metheral, Co-Director of IEOLCA